kevinchannon/wite/README.md

 ```c++
 std::cout << "my UUID = " << wite::make_uuid() << std::endl;
 ```
+### Macros
+The default format for UUIDs is 'D'.
+If you want to change this, then you can compile with `WITE_DEFAULT_UUID_FMT`set to one of the other values.

 ### `basic_uuid`
 If you don't want, or can't use, the additional conveniences of `uuid`, for some reason, then you can use `basic_uuid` to just get the bare minimum data struct for holding a UUID: